GeorgeSchiro/GoPcBackup/README.md

 -ShowProfile=False

     Set this switch True to immediately display the entire contents of the profile file at startup in command-line format.
-This is sometimes helpful to diagnose problems.
+This may be helpful as a diagnostic.

 -UseConnectVirtualMachineHost=False